 The fan in an HVAC system consumes electrical energy during operation, for example, to overcome the filter’s resistance.
 In the case of variable-speed fans, energy consumption will continually increase as a result of the air filters’ pressure drop.
 Many conventional filters display unfavourable resistance behaviour.
 Here, acting sustainably means reducing the pressure drops in the air filter systems to thereby save valuable energy, avoid unnecessary costs, and reduce carbon-dioxide emissions.

-For the energy-optimized operation of HVAC systems – while simultaneously meeting the need for adequate filter efficiency to achieve good indoor air quality – we recommend Viledon air filters of energy efficiency class A and B. These filters have a large dust holding capacity combined with a low pressure drop curve, which cause lower energy consumption.
+For the energy-optimized operation of HVAC systems – while simultaneously meeting the need for adequate filter efficiency to achieve good indoor air quality – we recommend Viledon air filters of energy efficiency class A+, A and B. These filters have a large dust holding capacity combined with a low pressure drop curve, which cause lower energy consumption.

 The EUROVENT energy efficiency classes assist you in selecting the appropriate air filters.
 Improve with Viledon air filters the energy and climate balance of your system significantly.
 Look out for the EUROVENT labels on our product packaging – they show you the power consumption of Viledon air filters.